 All forms of Sexual Harassment are violations of GW's Title IX Sexual Harassment and Related Conduct Policy.
-Prohibited conduct includes Sexual Harassment, sexual assault, domestic and dating violence, and stalking.
+Prohibited conduct includes sexual harassment, sexual assault, domestic and dating violence, and stalking.
 The Policy also reinforces GW's prohibition against retaliation.

 If a sexual assault or rape should occur on campus, staff on the scene, including GWPD, will offer the survivor a wide variety of services.
-Additional programs and information are available through The Title IX Office (titleix.gwu.edu), The Office of Advocacy & Support (safety.gwu.edu/oas) and the Colonial Health Center (healthcenter.gwu.edu).
-GW also has a Sexual Assault Response Consultative (SARC) Team that has trained members who are on-call and available to assist a survivor of sexual assault 24 hours a day.
+Additional resources and information are available through the Title IX Office (titleix.gwu.edu), the Office of Advocacy & Support (safety.gwu.edu/oas) and the Colonial Health Center (healthcenter.gwu.edu).
+The Title IX Office also runs a Sexual Assault Response Consultative (SARC) Team that has trained members who are on-call and available to assist a survivor of sexual assault 24 hours a day.
 University personnel will assist the survivor in notifying appropriate law enforcement authorities, if the survivor requests the assistance of these personnel.
-Members of the university community who believe their safety or the safety of others is threatened or who have experienced or witnessed Prohibited Conduct should immediately report the incident to GWPD.
+Members of the university community who believe their safety or the safety of others is threatened or who have experienced or witnessed such prohibited conduct should immediately report the incident to GWPD.